Hambleden Valley, Turville and Fingest

 Some of the land in this walk is protected by the Greenlands restrictive covenant.
 This is a legal agreement dating from 1944 between the National Trust and Lord Hambleden which means the land is protected in perpetuity.
 The land has various private owners, but any changes to the land or the buildings require the prior consent of the National Trust.
 The route follows public rights of way, including parts of the Chiltern Way and Shakespeare's Way.

 Turn left from the car park entrance then walk back through the village centre towards the Henley road, passing the church and then the store on your right.
 You cross the small bridge over the Hamble Brook to meet a road T-junction.
+Go through a kissing gate and continue uphill, ignoring a small path immediately to the right then two larger ones to the left.
 Cross over to join a footpath heading uphill beside metal railings.
 Continue uphill ignoring two paths branching to the left.
 When the path starts to turn downhill you meet a signposted junction of bridleways.

 The Hamble Brook